Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 - “Booty scooting.”
 If your dog is scooting around on the floor to scratch their behind, this could be an indication of worms.

 - Sudden weight loss.
 Weight loss is one of the most telling signs of a parasite infestation.

 - Lack of appetite or increased appetite.
 Some dogs lose their appetite as a result of pain caused by worms; others eat more in an attempt to compensate for what nutrients the worm is sapping from them.

 Preventing and Resolving Worms

 The first thing to know is that there’s no sure-fire way to 100% prevent your dog from getting worms.
 Humans are at risk of getting worms, and dogs are at risk as well.
 Aside from confining your dog to an unhappy life, you’re always going to run the risk of getting worms.

 Some dogs are more susceptible to it than others.
 We had two German Shepherds at the same time, having very similar lives, one never got any worms, the other did every couple of years.

-Avoid letting your dog eat raw meat that you are unsure of.
+- Avoid Raw Meat: Avoid letting your dog eat raw meat that you are unsure of.
 When in doubt just cook the meat.

-You can use natural, dog-safe, essential-oil based bug repellent to prevent mosquito bites.
+- Use Natural Mosquito Repellent: You can use natural, dog-safe, essential-oil based bug repellent to prevent mosquito bites.
 We never had serious mosquito problems so we never use any repellents, but we probably wouldn't use DEET if the risks for parasites are small since it can be harmful to your dog.

-Make sure that your dog gets regular worming and heartworm prevention treatment from your vet.
+- See Your Vet: Make sure that your dog gets regular worming and heartworm prevention treatment from your vet.